Gold Insights: 3 Reasons Why Gold Could Be Higher In 2017

-Many a time, I read a piece of news and the explanation for events are just marvelous and in hindsight, so obvious.
+Many a time, I read a piece of news and the explanation for events is just marvelous and in hindsight, so obvious.
 For this reason, I decided to kick off my first article about gold in 2017 about the various reasons that a journalist might decide to report why gold (NYSEARCA:GLD) moves higher in 2017.
 And speaking of reasons, there are so very many of them that I had to trim down my list to the top three.

 1) Gold had been oversold by traders following the US elections